shaile09/Projects/README.md

 # Hypothesis

-Null Hypothesis: There is no correlation between the type of restaurant and review restaurant star rating based on the either Las Vegas or Phoenix
+Null Hypothesis: There is no correlation between the type of restaurant and review restaurant star rating based on the two locations (Las Vegas or Phoenix)
-Hypothesis: There is a correlation between the type of restaurant and review restaurant ratings based on the either Las Vegas or Phoenix
+Hypothesis: There is a correlation between the type of restaurant and review restaurant star ratings based on based on the two locations (Las Vegas or Phoenix)
-Label = stars

 # Analysis Questions